jdoleary/Spellmasons/docs/TasksCurrent.md

 - Make sure there is always a path to the portal
 - Fix UI so it never covers the gameboard, see stash "camera tests"
 ## Current Priorities
-- Content: Add vampire modifier which reverses the effects of health and damage
 - Task: Make contageous spread more obvious
 - Allow for restoring mana mid cast with something like mana steal
     - Take mana as each card is cast, not all at the beginning